paoliniluis/sql-generator/README.md

 python3 main.py source=source/requirements.yaml target=target/ n_of_rows=1000
 ```

-You'll end up with a finalSQL.sql.gz file on your target/ subdirectory ready to be imported into PostgreSQL as the initialization file :)
+You'll end up with a finalSQL.sql.gz file on your target/ subdirectory ready to be imported into PostgreSQL as the initialization file.
+Cool right? :)

 ## Arguments
 - source: the specification of what you want to build